jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/vulnerabilities.md

 not by us,
 and the client assumes all responsibility for possible negative impacts of non-remediation.
-In ASM,
+In ARM,
 under the treatment option,
 a client company indicates
 whether it will remediate
 or assume responsibility
 for an identified vulnerability.

-## If a client does not remediate a vulnerability, is it excluded from ASM?
+## If a client does not remediate a vulnerability, is it excluded from ARM?

 No.
-Reports and ASM include information regarding all vulnerabilities, along with whether vulnerabilities were remediated or not.
+Reports and ARM include information regarding all vulnerabilities, along with whether vulnerabilities were remediated or not.